Algorithm characterizations: 2011: Yanofsky

 In Yanofsky (2011) an algorithm is defined to be the set of programs that implement that algorithm: the set of all programs is partitioned into equivalence classes.
 Although the set of programs does not form a category, the set of algorithms form a category with extra structure.
 The conditions that describe when two programs are equivalent turn out to be coherence relations which give the extra structure to the category of algorithms.

+2024: Seiller

+In Seiller (2024) an algorithm is defined as an edge-labelled graph, together with an interpretation of labels as maps in an abstract data structure.
+This definition is given together with a formal definition of programs (and models of computation), allowing to formally define the notion of implementation, that is when a program implements an algorithm.
+The notion of algorithm thus obtained avoids some known issues, and is understood as a specification of some kind.
+In particular, a given program can (and in fact, always do) implement several algorithms.
+Another important feature of the approach is that it takes into account the fact that a given algorithm can be implemented in different (and possibly unrelated) computational models.